 Treatment is indicated only for women whose serological tests become positive during pregnancy and women who show increasing antibody titers against Toxoplasma during pregnancy.

-Therefore, in most cases, the eye disease does not reflect a danger to the fetus.
+Therefore, eye disease does not reflect a danger to the fetus in most cases.
 Pregnant women should be treated only in the presence of increasing titers or if the eye injury threatens maternal vision.

-Concurrent administration of folinic acid is recommended when pyrimethamine is used for the treatment of toxoplasmosis during pregnancy.
+Concurrent administration of folinic acid is recommended when pyrimethamine is used to treat toxoplasmosis during pregnancy.

-In toxoplasmosis, the risks resulting from the administration of high doses of pyrimethamine must be balanced against the dangers of abortion or fetal malformation due to infection.
+In toxoplasmosis, the risks resulting from administering high doses of pyrimethamine must be balanced against the dangers of abortion or fetal malformation due to infection.